From Hard Drives to the Cloud: Dropbox’s Impact on Cloud Storage

 Emphasis on AI and Automation

 To stay competitive, Dropbox has embraced artificial intelligence and automation.
-Features like automatic file tagging, intelligent search, and machine learning-based recommendations aim to enhance user productivity and streamline workflows.
+Features such as automatic file tagging, intelligent search, and machine-learning-based recommendations aim to enhance user productivity and streamline workflows.

 Dropbox’s “Automated Folders” feature allows users to set rules for file organization, such as automatically renaming or categorizing files based on predefined criteria.